leshafiq/prox-homelab/README.md

  - ls /dev/disk/by-id
  - qm set 1xx -scsi1 /dev/disk/by-id/ata-xxxxxxxxxxxxxxxxxx

-If you run Nextcloud inside a TrueNAS, and wanted to edit a trusted domain, simply run this command to find the config.php file "find / -name config.php"

 you can also use samba docker to bind with ZFS Pool (Proxmox)
 - first you need to create your ZFS Storage
 - create a pool such as /zpool/media